nautobot/nautobot/nautobot/docs/plugins/region-and-site-data-migration-guide.md

-# Region and Site Related Data Model Migration Guide
+# Region and Site Related Data Model Migration Guide For Existing Nautobot Apps

 In Nautobot 2.0.0, all the `Region` and `Site` related data models are being migrated to use `Location`.
 Below is a comprehensive guide for Nautobot App developers to migrate their `Region` and `Site` related data models to `Location`.